EfstathiosChatzikyriakidis/content-based-image-retrieval/README.md

 The feature vector of all images are extracted from the internal layers of a convolutional deep neural network.

-This prototype is based on Fashion MNIST dataset images.
+This prototype is based on Fashion MNIST dataset.